openhackathons-org/.github/profile/README.md

 The Open Hackathons program presents a unique opportunity for scientists, researchers, and developers to build collaborations and learn the hands-on skills needed to accelerate and optimize their applications using a variety of programming models, libraries and tools.
 Currently, we offer two types of events: Hackathons and Bootcamps.

-Bootcamps are designed to help build confidence and eventually prepare developers to participate in Hackathons This repository contains bootcamp material for high performance computing (HPC), artificial intelligence (AI), and convergence of both
+Bootcamps are designed to help build confidence and eventually prepare developers to participate in [Hackathons](http://openhackathons.org/)

-Bootcamps are designed to help build confidence in Accelerated Computing and eventually prepare developers to enroll for [Hackathons](http://openhackathons.org/)

-This repository consists of bootcamp material for HPC, AI and convergence of both:
+This repository contains bootcamp material for high performance computing (HPC), Artificial Intelligence (AI), and convergence of both.

 - __HPC__ ::
 This bootcamp content focuses on how to follow the “Analyze, Parallelize, and Optimize” cycle to write parallel codes using different parallel programming models for accelerating HPC simulations.